DEFRA/ffc-ahwr-automated-tests/README.md

 The generated report will be available in the `allure-report` folder in the project root directory.

+Run the command below from the project root directory to see the report in your default browser:

+`npx allure-commandline open allure-report`

 ## 🙈 Gotchas

 - We use the -auto queues that have been created in the SND2 environment.
 When the tests run in the pipeline, they will use the -pipe queues.
 This